-Reinstatement and renovation work –
+Reinstatement work –

 contracts made between 15 Mar 2006 & 31 Jan 2019